 vcu banner

-PGY2 Psychiatric Pharmacy Residency
+VCUHS PGY2 Psychiatric Pharmacy Residency

 The PGY2 Psychiatric Pharmacy Residency is an American Society of Health System Pharmacists (ASHP) accredited twelve-month program that transitions the PGY1 Pharmacy Practice resident to a specialized practice area within psychiatry.
-This program provides structured experiences in adult psychiatry, child and adolescent psychiatry, geriatric psychiatry, neurology, and ambulatory psychiatry settings to develop the knowledge, skills, leadership, and attitudes to competently participate with a multidisciplinary behavioral health team.
+This program provides structured experiences in acute care adult psychiatry, child and adolescent psychiatry, geriatric psychiatry, neurology, and ambulatory psychiatry settings to develop the knowledge, skills, leadership, and attitudes to competently participate with a multidisciplinary behavioral health team.
 The psychiatric pharmacy resident will participate in quality improvement projects, institutional committees, didactic lectures, and other educational activities designed to prepare the resident for practice with adjunct faculty responsibilities.

 Purpose Statement